1604Nikhil/LEARNING_REACT/README.md

    ### How JSX takes care of cross-site scripting attacks --> whenever some data is inside the {} the browser wont blindly run it it will sanitise the data and then run it.

    ### {Title()} , <Title/> , <Title></Title> these all three things are one and the same thing.

+### Building our FIrst project --> FOOD ORDERING APP

+   Planning things out --> You should exactly know what you are going to build,what is the process of building , how it would look the UI Design.

+   ### What all components our food ordering app has
+      1.Header
+         -Logo
+         -Nav Items
+      2.Body
+         -Search
+         -Restarant Container
+            --Restaurant Cart
+      3.Footer
+         -Copyright
+         -Links
+         -Contact